There’s no shortage of information on the internet—especially when it comes to weight loss.

 Think about some of the negative self-talk you hear in your head sometimes (we all have it).
 Would you ever talk to your best friend that way?
 Probably not, if you know anything about winning friends and influencing people.
 It’s much easier to help and encourage people when you’re positive and supportive, right?

 Luckily, you can train your brain to change . . . just like your muscles.
 If you want to have the healthy self-image of anyone who’s ever graced the cover of Shape Magazine, you can.

-If you're interested in learning more about how to shift your mindset and develop a healthy relationship with your mind, body . . . and your food, join us for a free training, Winning the Game of Weight Loss, by clicking the button below.
+If you're interested in learning more about how to shift your mindset and develop a healthy relationship with your mind, body . . . and your food, join us for a FREE 3-day Love Your Body Jumpstart training by clicking the button below.

 Please leave your questions and/or comments in the space below and share this interesting, scientific information with your friends on Facebook . . .

 We value your privacy and would never spam you.